Gemini (constellation): Location

 Gemini lies between Taurus to the west and Cancer to the east, with Auriga and Lynx to the north, Monoceros and Canis Minor to the south, and Orion to the south-west.

-In classical antiquity, Cancer was the location of the Sun on the first day of summer (June 21).
+In classical antiquity, Cancer was the location of the Sun on the northern solstice (June 21).
 During the first century AD, axial precession shifted it into Gemini.
-In 1990, the location of the Sun on the first day of summer moved from Gemini into Taurus, where it will remain until the 27th century AD and then move into Aries.
+In 1990, the location of the Sun at the northern solstice moved from Gemini into Taurus, where it will remain until the 27th century AD and then move into Aries.
 The Sun will move through Gemini from June 21 to July 20 through 2062.

 Gemini is prominent in the winter skies of the northern Hemisphere and is visible the entire night in December–January.
 The easiest way to locate the constellation is to find its two brightest stars Castor and Pollux eastward from the familiar V-shaped asterism (the open cluster Hyades) of Taurus and the three stars of Orion's Belt (Alnitak, Alnilam, and Mintaka).
 Another way is to mentally draw a line from the Pleiades star cluster located in Taurus and the brightest star in Leo, Regulus.
 In doing so, an imaginary line that is relatively close to the ecliptic is drawn, a line which intersects Gemini roughly at the midpoint of the constellation, just below Castor and Pollux.

 When the Moon moves through Gemini, its motion can easily be observed in a single night as it appears first west of Castor and Pollux, then aligns, and finally appears east of them.